Step 1: Complete a Grief Counseling Degree

 • Master’s Degree – While some jobs in this field don’t require more than a bachelor’s degree, you’ll need one if you intend to become a licensed counselor at some point.
 That’s because it is a prerequisite for getting a doctorate.
 Applicable master’s degrees can be in psychology, counseling, psychology of human development, or another human services field.

-• Graduate CertificateGraduate certificates are sometimes available for those who already hold a bachelor’s or master’s degree in a similar area.
-These programs are typically one year in length, and allow students to specialize in grief counseling.
+• Graduate CertificateGraduate certificates are sometimes available for those with a bachelor’s or master’s degree in a similar area.
+These programs are typically one year long and allow students to specialize in grief counseling.

 Step 2: Become Licensed as a Grief Counselor

 There is no specific license for grief counseling.
-Instead, you will typically get a license in a field related to mental or physical health, and then choose to focus on counseling grieving people.
+Instead, you will typically get a license in a mental or physical health field and then choose to focus on counseling grieving people.

 Because of this, there is no single pathway to becoming licensed.
-You can choose to become a Licensed Professional Counselor and specialize in grief services; you can take the psychologist route and get a clinical psychologist license; and you can even start out as a hospice nurse and get a nurse’s license.
-All of these licenses have very different requirements from each other and should be researched according to the main focus of the credential.
+You can choose to become a Licensed Professional Counselor specializing in grief services; you can take the psychologist route and get a clinical psychologist license; you can even start as a hospice nurse and get a nurse’s license.
+All of these licenses have very different requirements and should be researched according to the main focus of the credential.

 Certification is the usual way of proving that you have the education needed to do grief counseling in particular.
 The American Institute of Healthcare Professionals, for instance, offers several certifications, including: